Stokes v Muschinske – Opinion

 Stokes also attempts to link together different aspects of

-Muschinske’s experts’ testimony to show the jury
+Muschinske’s experts’ testimony to show the jury must have

 reduced his requested future medical expenses due to future